apache/jena-site/content/documentation/tdb2/tdb2_cmds.md

-Title: Apache Jena TDB2 - Command line tools.
+Title: TDB2 - Command Line Tools

 *TDB2 is not compatible with TDB1*